Brikamo - rhythm

 The Abakuá (also written Ñáñigo in older sources, though the term is considered pejorative by practitioners) is a fraternal secret society founded in Regla, a port town across the bay from Havana, in 1836.
 Its founders were enslaved Africans from the Cross River region — present-day southeastern Nigeria and southwestern Cameroon — primarily from the Efik, Efut, and Ekoi peoples.
 In Africa, the original society was known as Ekpe (Leopard Society), a powerful institution that regulated trade, enforced social order, and controlled esoteric knowledge.

-In Cuba, Abakuá became something new: a mutual aid fraternity open to both Black and white men (after a historic initiation in 1863), organized into juegos (lodges) in the port cities of Havana, Regla, matanzas"> Matanzas, and Cárdenas.
+In Cuba, Abakuá became something new: a mutual aid fraternity open to both Black and white men (after a historic initiation in 1863), organized into juegos (lodges) in the port cities of Havana, Regla, Matanzas, and Cárdenas.
 Membership provided protection, solidarity, and a rich ceremonial life at a time when free Black and enslaved people had few other institutions to turn to.

 The society is organized around the myth of Sikán, a princess who accidentally discovered the sacred fish Tanze — the embodiment of divine voice — and whose sacrifice became the foundation of Abakuá ritual.
 The ceremonies re-enact this founding myth through music, drumming, and the dances of the íremes (masked sacred figures).